Joseph Parker vs. Junior Fa: Broadcasting

 Duco events began a new partnership for this event with relatively new sports broadcaster Spark Sport and media company NZME.
 The fight was televised through a pay-per-view (PPV) produced by Spark Sport and Duco Events.
 Internationally across the world the event will be broadcast on DAZN.
 For New Zealand PPV prices began at $39.99 for people wishing to purchase of the event before 26 October.
 After that date the price goes up to $49.99 until 10 December.
 On 10 and 11 December the price will go up again to $59.99.
 David Higgins is aiming to break the New Zealand PPV record which is currently held by the last New Zealand Fight of the Century David Tua vs Shane Cameron.
 The second highest PPV record in New Zealand is held by Anthony Joshua vs. Joseph Parker and third with highest held by UFC 253 Israel Adesanya vs Paulo Costa.

+Aftermath

+After the fight, it was announced that Parker had split from his trainer Kevin barry.
+Parker with the assistance of his friend Tyson Fury would sign up with a new trainer, Andy Lee.
+Parker would begin his rivalry with Derek Chisora after signing on with the new trainer.

+Junior Fa would not return to the ring until June 2022 where he fought Lucas Browne.
+Junior Fa lost the fight by a devastating knockout.